kbase/cap/README.md

-CAP
+Core Annotaion Pipeline
 ===

-Identification of core annotation pipeline (CAP)
+Service and pipeline for the identification of core annotations (functional or taxonomic) in metagenomic data sets.